 We’ll be happy WHEN we can move to that new city.

 But why not be happy NOW?
 Why not find joy in what is here in the present for us to love.

 I believe our path to peace in the present is gratitude, and I’m excited to see what insights arise as we stay mindful of this theme all month long.

 And, lastly, I just want to say…

-I’m so grateful to have connected with people out there in the world who share the same values as me and appreciate the work and heart I pour into Color your Soul.
+I’m so grateful to have connected with people out there in the world who share similar values with me and appreciate the work and heart I pour into Color Your Soul.
+In other words...
 I’m grateful for YOU.